 The Treachery of the Atia

 Black magic blasted violently out of the Flux in a shock-wave up into the sky.
 It struck the tar'tchii, who, screaming in agony, were bathed in vile energies.
-The atian queen and her sorcerers betrayed the tar'tchii, letting them be tainted at the last moment by the very essence which they fought to expel from, world.
+The atian queen and her sorcerers betrayed the tar'tchii, letting them be tainted at the last moment by the very essence which they fought to expel from the world.
 Erensol could not live with the atia being inferior to them - she had risked everything, the whole world, for a chance to destroy them and leave the way for atian supremacy.

-The wave of Black Arc magic which came from the rift went around the world, boiling seas, causing earthquakes, turning rain into acid, smashing landmasses, destroying small islands, thrashing coastlines, dissipating as it went.
+The wave of Black Arc magic which came from the rift blasted around the world, boiling seas, causing earthquakes, turning rain into acid, smashing landmasses, destroying small islands, thrashing coastlines, dissipating as it went.
 This was The Sundering, and it changed the face of the world forever, killing untold numbers of lives as it came and went.

 The dwarves were only race to keep a record of these events.
 They were added to the Great Library of Vordaal, which charts much of the world's history.
-The secret of the flux and the war is not one to be carried lightly, and while much of what had transpired in the Great War was lost in time, he dwarves will never forget.
+The secret of the flux and the war is not one to be carried lightly, and while much of what had transpired in the Great War was lost in time, the dwarves will never forget.

 The huge majority of the atia were not aware of the plan to curse the tar'tchii, and, ashamed by their treacherous queen, never tried to elect a new one.
-Over the following generations, the true history of the elves was chosen to be forgotten; no atia put quill to parchment to write of the events, and very few had the urge to tell the tale even to their offspring.
+Over the following generations, the true history of the atia was chosen to be forgotten; no atia put quill to parchment to write of the events, and very few had the urge to tell the tale even to their offspring.
 Thus the race that spawned the demonic tar'tchii and caused The Sundering are totally oblivious to it.